 22. Ascend the spectacular Mount Popa - the Burmese Olympus

-Mount Popa is an extinct volcano and on top of which stands the sacred Popa Taungkalat Monastery, completely surrounded by steep rocky cliff.
+Mount Popa is an extinct volcano and on top of which stands the sacred Popa Taungkalat Monastery, completely surrounded by a steep rocky cliff.
 Although the 777-step climb will take your breath away, so would the gorgeous view that stretches all over Bagan.

 23. Visit the giant Buddha in Monywa

-Featuring thousands of Buddha images under the bodhi trees, Maha Bodhi Ta Htaung is known for its two giant Buddha figures: the Standing Buddha (the second highest Buddha statue in the world) and the Reclining Buddha.
+Featuring thousands of Buddha images under the bodhi trees, Maha Bodhi Ta Htaung is known for its two giant Buddha figures: the Standing Buddha (the second-highest Buddha statue in the world) and the Reclining Buddha.
 For anyone who loves the beauty of Buddhism architecture, this sacred site will be your memorable visit.